Cicada000/Hugo-Theme-Seiheki-Template/content/page/about/index.md

 # About this site

-&emsp;&emsp;This is a demo website for hugo blog north theme.
+&emsp;&emsp;This is a demo website for hugo blog seiheki theme.